Remove and Replace a Leaking Hose Bib Vacuum Breaker Safely

-Make sure you are replacing the right small part before you put pliers on the faucet.
-A leaking vacuum breaker, a packing leak, and a loose hose bib need different fixes.
+Check the exact leak point before you put pliers on the faucet.
+A leaking outlet breaker, a packing leak, and a loose hose bib need different fixes.

 Vacuum breaker leak

-Check something else when: If water is coming from the handle, packing nut, wall, stem, or faucet body, this is not the part to replace.
+Check something else when: If water is coming from the handle, packing nut, wall, stem, or faucet body, leave the breaker alone and fix that leak first.

 This page fits when: The old breaker is a removable add-on fitting and you can match the thread size, shape, sealing surface, and set-screw style.